dry-python/returns/docs/pages/create-your-own-container.rst

 - :class:`returns.interfaces.bindable.BindableN`,
   because a ``Pair`` can be bound to a function returning a new ``Pair`` based on the first type
-- :class:`returns.interfaces.applicative.ApplicativeN`,
-  because you can construct new ``Piar`` from a value and apply a wrapped function over it
 - :class:`returns.interfaces.altable.AltableN`,
   because the second type can be composed with pure functions
 - :class:`returns.interfaces.lashable.LashableN`,